unveiler-io/developer-website/docs/use-cases.md

 title: Use Cases
 ---

-Here we list some of the use-cases for which you can use ClaimR.
+Here we list some of the use-cases for which you can use Unveiler.
 This list is merely here to give you some suggested use-cases and by no means exhaustive.

 :::tip

-[Contact support](mailto:support@claimr.tools) if you have questions about your specific use-case, we're always happy to think along.
+[Contact support](mailto:support@unveiler.io) if you have questions about your specific use-case, we're always happy to think along.

 :::

 ## Fraud

-ClaimR offers developers an easy method to verify the location provided by a user, which combats fraud through spoofing.
-Raw GNSS measurements are send to the ClaimR API which checks whether the user really is at the location they claim, or think, to be.
+Unveiler offers developers an easy method to verify the location provided by a user, which combats fraud through spoofing.
+Raw GNSS measurements are send to the Unveiler API which checks whether the user really is at the location they claim, or think, to be.

 ## Authorization